MathBunny/karnaugh-map-simplifier/README.md

 * Prime implicant matching is powered by branch-and-bound method
 * Show pairing visualization for up to 4 variables
 * Allow for mapping of pairings and SOP determination
 * Easy to use interface, with ability of real-time
+* Extensive unit test suite for expression simplification

 ##Future Plans
 * Ability to simulate grid by plotting disjoint sets on different levels